gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 ## Handling Breaking Changes

 This section explains breaking changes that were made for Gatsby v3.
 Most, if not all, of those changes had a deprecation message in v2.
-In order to successfully update you'll need to resolve these changes.
+In order to successfully update, you'll need to resolve these changes.

 ### Minimal Node.js version 12.13.0